nils-werner/crestic/README.md

 after creating a config file like

-    # these are the parameters for any `crestic home` command
+    # these are the options for any `crestic home` command
     [home]
     repo: sftp:your_server:my_computer.restic
     password-file: ~/.config/restic/password

-    # these are the parameters for the `crestic home backup` command
+    # these are the options for the `crestic home backup` command
+    # `arguments` are positional arguments that are appended at the end of the
+    # commandline.
+Restic expects the list of directories here.
     [home.backup]
     exclude-file: ~/.config/restic/excludes
-    params: ~
+    arguments: ~

 See [examples/multiple_presets.ini](examples/multiple_presets.ini) for a more complicated example with multiple repos and directories and forgetting rules.